Reunification Process to Start

 Reunification is not appropriate for every case.
 This step ensures we are the right level of care and support for your family.

-STEP 2: Intake Process with Both Parents
+STEP 2: Once Agreed: The Intake Process with Both Parents Begins

 Gathering Both Perspectives for Clinical Clarity